dvngnt/password-cracker/README.txt

 --built using python3
--- acsii art generated from this website patorjk.com/software/taag/
+--acsii art generated from this website patorjk.com/software/taag/